TzeNing/bee2041-music-popularity-project/README.md

-# Empirical Project: Can Spotify Audio Features Explain Song Popularity?
+# Empirical Project: Data Science in Economics

+## The Myth of the Hit Song Formula
 BEE2041 Data Science in Economics

-This repository contains the full code, data, figures and website for my BEE2041 empirical project.
+This repository contains the full code, data, figures and website for the BEE2041 empirical project.
 The project investigates whether Spotify audio features can explain song popularity.

 ## Research question